91Abdullah/dnc/readme.md

 ```bash
 php artisan migrate --seed
 ```
-8. Copy following lines at the end of extensions_custom.conf
+8. Copy following lines at the end of extensions_custom.conf and change dbuser and dbpass accordingly

 ```
 ; ------------------------------------------------------------------------------------------